Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 20 Juni 2026 15.26.25 UTC
+- WIB: Sabtu, 20 Juni 2026 18.24.09 UTC
-- WITA: Sabtu, 20 Juni 2026 16.26.25 UTC
+- WITA: Sabtu, 20 Juni 2026 19.24.09 UTC
-- WIT: Sabtu, 20 Juni 2026 17.26.25 UTC
+- WIT: Sabtu, 20 Juni 2026 20.24.09 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: funny
+Kategori: technology